FREQUENTLY ASKED QUESTIONS

 Q1.
 What is Contract Watchdog?

 Contract Watchdog is an informational tool which businesses can use to assess whether contract terms are good or bad, and then select options for revising the bad ones.
 It does this at the user's specific direction (since only the user knows all of the relevant facts).
+This moves the contract through the sales or procurement process faster, by expediting review by the business's legal counsel.
 Here's a brief overview of some key features:

 -